webpapaya/fhs-slides/master_2_functional_programming_in_js.md

 ---
 # What is functional programming

 > Object-oriented programming makes code understandable by encapsulating moving parts.
-Functional programming makes code understandable by minimizing moving parts (Michael Feathers)
+Functional programming makes code understandable by minimising moving parts (Michael Feathers)

 - Way how the application is built
 - In comparison to other styles a function is the main building block